ttusia/SANS-Workshop-2024/README.md

 ## Workshop

-We will do the _Setup_, _Review an OPA Policy_ and _Exercise 1_ as a group.
+We will do the _Setup_, _Review the Pipeline_, _Review an OPA Policy_ and _Exercise 1_ as a group.
 The remainder will be done independently.

 ### Setup
 1. Fork the repo into your own account (this is to allow you to use the github runners)
 2. Checkout the repo to your local machine
 3. Create a branch work from
 4. Open your code in you preferred IDE

+### Review the pipeline
+Github actions defines it's pipeline in .github/workflows/ci.yml.
+Lets take a look at the steps it performs to do validation of the planned Terraform.

 ### Review an OPA Policy
 There is already two OPA Policy created in: